phantomcyber/splunk-soar-sdk/docs/api_reference.rst

 .. autofunction:: soar_sdk.action_results.OutputField

-Generic Action Output
+Make Request Action Output
 ^^^^^^^^^^^^^^^^^^^^^
-For generic action functions we have provided a convenience class called `GenericActionOutput`.
+For make request functions we have provided a convenience class called `MakeRequestOutput`.
 This class extends the `ActionOutput` class and adds a status_code and response_body field.
-You can use this class to return the response from the generic action.
+You can use this class to return the response from the make request action.

-.. autoclass:: soar_sdk.action_results.GenericActionOutput
+.. autoclass:: soar_sdk.action_results.MakeRequestOutput

 .. _soar-client-label: